MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-VivaModuleFeaturePolicy.md

 Remove-VivaModuleFeaturePolicy -CategoryId <category_id> -PolicyId 3db38dfa-02a3-4039-b33a-42b0b3da032w
 ```

-This example deletes the specified policy for the <category_id> category in Viva.
+This example deletes the specified policy for the `<category_id>` category in Viva.

 ## PARAMETERS

 ### -CategoryId
+This parameter is available in version 3.5.0-Preview1 or later of the module.

-**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, we have not yet released any categories in Viva.
-We will update when there are categories available.
+**Note**: Currently, no categories are available in Viva.
+We'll update the documentation when categories are available.

 The CategoryId parameter specifies the category that you want to remove the policy from.